Saturday, March 2, 2013

 Young's Double-Slit Experiment

-At the University of Colorado Physics Department website, I found a modern example of Young's double-slit experiment useful for showing how light behaves when traveling through either one or two slits.
-This experiment is well-known for first presenting evidence to suggest light's wave-like nature in a time when many only believed in its presumed particle nature.
-Originally performed by professor Thomas Young in 1803, the outcome played an important role in the general acceptance of a wave theory of light and the natural wave-particle duality of all kinds of particles.
-The experiment is thought to be at the heart of all quantum mechanical weirdness.
+At the Physics Department website of the University of Colorado in Boulder, I found a contemporary example of Young's double-slit experiment useful for showing how light behaves when traveling through either one or two slits.
+This experiment is well-known for first presenting evidence to suggest the wave nature of light in a time when many were only aware of its particle nature.
+Originally performed by professor Thomas Young in 1801, the outcome played an important role in the general acceptance of a wave theory of light and the natural wave-particle duality of different kinds of particles.
+The experiment is also thought to be at the heart of all quantum-mechanical weirdness.

 A projector and background display setup with two slits (Image: CU).

-Basically, light fired at a thin plate with single slit cut in it will diffract and propagate onto a background surface appearing as a one-band pattern.
-Interestingly, light waves in the double-slit version of this experiment radiate from the two slits in or out of phase and interfere with each other, either constructively or destructively (like sound waves), to create a background pattern of bright and dark fringes.
+Basically, light fired at a thin plate with single slit cut in it will travel through and onto a background surface appearing as a one-band pattern.
+Interestingly, light in the double-slit version of this experiment reaches the two slits and diffracts like a wave, interfering with itself either constructively or destructively to create a background pattern of bright and dark fringes (see above).

-Now, if you were to perform the experiment with individual particles of matter such as electrons, it is surprising that a similar interference pattern of fringes begins to appear in the background.
-Classical particles would be expected to go through either slit by chance and not interfere with each other at all.
-According to quantum theory, a fringe pattern could only happen if a single electron in superposition with itself changes into a wave of potentials and then interferes with itself after going through both slits, maintaining its wave-like nature until it arrives at the background surface as a particle.
-Other proposed solutions include the electron passing through just one slit, the other slit, or even neither slit.
+Now, if you were to perform the experiment with individual particles of matter such as electrons, it is surprising that a similar interference pattern begins to take shape in the background as well.
+Classical particles fired one by one would be expected to go through either slit by chance and create a simple pattern of just two bands.
+According to quantum theory, a fringe interference pattern could only happen if a single electron behaves as a physical wave of potentials and then interferes with itself after going through both slits, maintaining its wave-like nature until it arrives at the background surface as a particle.
+Other proposed solutions include the electron passing through one slit, the other slit, or even neither slit.

-Many thought this explanation deviated too much from the expected Newtonian particle behavior of only going through one slit at a time.
-However, when scientists place an observing device at the slits in order to see what an approaching electron actually does, its particle nature becomes more apparent causing the background pattern to change into a mere two bands.
+Many thought this explanation deviated too much from the presumed behavior of only going through one slit at a time.
+However, when scientists place an observing device at the slits in order to see what an approaching electron actually does, its classical particle nature suddenly emerges and changes the background pattern into a mere two bands.
 It acts as if the information gathered about which way a particle goes through prevents any wave-like behavior from taking effect.
-This suggests that certain observation techniques are enough to influence how objects interact at a quantum level.
-A successful attempt to determine the path of a particle, while leaving the fringe interference pattern produced by wave-like behavior unaffected, was completed in January of 2012 by using entangled photons and a light source with two intensity maxima.
-This method also allows particle and wave-like natures to exist simultaneously.
+This suggests that certain observation techniques will affect how objects interact at a quantum level.
+A successful attempt to determine the path of a particle, while leaving the fringe interference pattern produced by wave-like behavior intact, was completed in January of 2012 by using entangled photons and a light source with two intensity maxima.
+This method also allows particle and wave-like natures to be viewed simultaneously.

-The Copenhagen interpretation of quantum mechanics states that the act of observation instantly measures and reduces a system's set of possible outcomes to randomly assume one probable value.
-This phenomenon is also known as collapsing the wave function and it links an object or a system's unobserved state to recognizable properties such as momentum or position.
-In fact, it is currently thought that any physical system might exist in all of its theoretically possible states until one of them is either observed or it evolves with time via physicist Erwin Schrödinger's famous equation.
-For this case, a quantum entity exists having two potential natures until some attempt to extract either one of them is made.
-This experiment is significant for showing wave-particle duality and how an observer can have the role of determining the reality of a quantum mechanical situation.
+In the Copenhagen interpretation of quantum mechanics, the act of observation instantly measures and reduces a system's set of possible outcomes to randomly assume one probable value.
+This phenomenon is referred to as a collapse of the wave function, and it links an object or a system's unobserved state to recognizable properties such as momentum or position.
+In fact, a quantum entity is thought to exist in all of its theoretically possible states until one of them is observed or naturally evolves with time via physicist Erwin Schrödinger's famous equation.
+For this case, directly observing a particle as it goes through the slits is enough to break the delicate quantum superposition of states necessary to achieve an interference pattern from wave-like behavior.
+This experiment is significant for showing light and matter's wave-particle duality and how an observer can have a role in determining the reality of a quantum-mechanical situation.

 Wednesday, December 19, 2012